HOW TO GET TO MOAB:

 DIRECTIONS TO BASE CAMP FROM MOAB:

-- From Route 191 go west between Burger King and McDonalds, turn on "Kane Creek Blvd."
+• Route 191 go west between the side by side rental shop and McDonalds, turn on “Kane Creek Blvd”.
 Sometimes spelled "Cane Creek Blvd"

-- At the Y in the road, STAY STRAIGHT, and the Colorado River will be on your right side.
+• At the Y in the road and the stop sign, STAY STRAIGHT, and the Colorado River will be on your right side.

-- At approximately 6.3 miles from where you left the paved road you will see the “Hurrah Pass” sign.
-It will come after you cross the second creek bed. he road splits solidly.
-Take the straight/veer right fork.
+• At approximately 6.3 miles from where you left the paved road you will see the “Hurrah Pass” sign shortly after you cross Kane Creek.
+Then the road splits solidly.
+Take the main road which veers to the right.

-- From the top of Hurrah down the west side is exactly 2.3 miles to the Base Camp sign.
+• From the top of Hurrah down the west side is exactly 2.3 miles to the Base Camp sign.
 YOU MUST TURN RIGHT AT THE SIGN.
-Kobae our security tortoise may be out wandering the property and he loves to hang out here so don't run over him.
-Turn right at our sign.
 Go down the hill and through the creek bed and we are the first left hand turn.